Clevis22/SplitMark/README.md

 # SplitMark

-A real-time split-view markdown editor powered by Showdown and Split.js.
+A privacy-focused, open-source, real-time split-view markdown editor powered by Showdown and Split.js.

 ## Usage
 To use SplitMark, navigate to [SplitMark.com](https://splitmark.com) or download the files to use locally.